 |Colors||Phantom Black, Phantom Green, Phantom Silver|

-The Z Fold 3 is 11 grams lighter than the Z Fold 2 — a paltry difference on paper but a surprisingly noticeable one in real-world usage — making it a bit easier to pocket and use for prolonged periods of time.
+The Z Fold 3 is 11 grams lighter than the Z Fold 2 — a paltry difference on paper but a surprisingly noticeable one in real-world usage — making it a bit easier to pocket and use for prolonged periods.
 At 271g, though, there's no denying that this is a heavy, rather bulky-feeling phone.
-When folded, that feeling is exacerbated since it literally has the thickness of two phones stacked against each other.
-At least it's quite narrow, which helps the pocketability factor.
+When folded, that feeling is exacerbated since it has the thickness of two phones stacked against each other.
+However, at least it's quite narrow, which helps the pocketability factor.

 Hinge resistance doesn't feel any different from the Z Fold 2, which is both a positive and negative trait.
 Unlike most laptops, the Z Fold 3 lacks an indentation to grab to make opening it easier.
 That wouldn't be much of a problem if you could just flick it open, but the hinge was designed to be sturdy so that you can use the phone in Flex Mode — that's Samsung's term for when you've got it open at any angle smaller than 180-degrees.
 So opening the Z Fold 3 is a chore, but maybe a necessary one.